kanehekili/Gradient-blue/README.md

 ## How to install
 Download the tar.gz file and extract it in your locale .themes folder.
 Select the the theme with the theme manager of the distro.

+For the GTK2 Theme the gtk-engine-murrine (or gtk-murrine-engine) is a prerequiste.

 ## Supported desktops
+* gnome
 * xfce
 * cinnamon
 * lxde